phaser-discord/community/FAQ.md

 ## Is there a ScaleManager in v3?

-_Last Updated: 2018-05-08_
+_Last Updated: 2018-08-13_

-Nope!
-But luckily for some common cases it's not too bad to roll your own solution.
+Not yet, but one is in the works and planned for Phaser 3.15!
+It won't be as complex as the one in Phaser CE, but should do a good job in helping you scale your game to fill the entire screen.

+In the mean time it's not too bad to roll your own solution.
 We even have some examples
 - [Example page][danny-ex] from DannyT includes functional examples built using some of the principles discussed in the following links
 - [this gist][sm-gist] from Str1ngS bundles some scaling functionality into a class and